Academic Integrity Policy

 Academic Integrity's Definition

 Any breach of academic integrity will result in grade sanctions and disciplinary sanctions.
+Even a single plagiarized sentence or clause is enough to warrant sanctions.

 Plagiarism

 Plagiarism is a breach of academic integrity that is strictly forbidden at the University.
-Plagiarism is any case of presenting someone else’s words, ideas, assertions, data, or figures as one’s own by incorporating it into one’s own work without full acknowledgement.
+Plagiarism is any case of presenting someone else’s words, ideas, assertions, data, or figures as one’s own by incorporating them into one’s own work without full acknowledgement.
 The obligation to acknowledge others’ work applies to published and unpublished text and data.
 Published text and data usually stems from books and journals, in printed or electronic form.
 Unpublished text and data can come from lectures, theses, or student essays.
 Other media such as graphs, illustrations, computer codes et cetera also require acknowledgement.

-Intentional or reckless and unintentional plagiarism all jeopardize the integrity of the University and the community, and it directly undermines the goal of the learning process itself.
+Intentional or unintentional plagiarism both jeopardize the integrity of the University and the community, and it directly undermines the goal of the learning process itself.
 At the University students are expected to become independent thinkers and leaders with critical thinking skills who developed their own views and found their own voice during their studies at the University.
 Plagiarism hurts the community just as it damages one’s own learning path or professional development.

 Forms of plagiarism